nweerasuriya/HolidayPlanner/README.md

 An automated holiday planner which will offer suggestions for a holiday schedule based on location, events, weather ect.
 Will provide notifications and automated changes to schedule if weather or events change/cancel.

 ## Environment Set Up
 The required packages are captured in holplan_env.yml file.
-When using conda as package manager you can recreate the environment locally via: <code>conda env create -f holplan_env.yml -n holenv<code>
+When using conda as package manager you can recreate the environment locally via: <code>conda env create -f holplan_env.yml -n holenv</code>

 ## Data Sources (draft)
 <ol>